Sadnik/devops-journey/small-devops-projects/dockerized-node-service-project/README.md

 - Node.js + Express
 - Docker
+- MongoDB
 - AWS EC2
+- AWS S3
-- GitHub Actions (CI/CD)
+- GitHub Actions (CI/CD + Scheduled Backups)
+- IAM Roles

-## How it works
+## Workflows

+### Deploy workflow
-Every push to `main` that changes this project triggers the GitHub Actions workflow:
+Every push to `master` that changes this project triggers the deployment:

 1. Builds the Docker image on the runner
 2. Packages and transfers it to EC2 via SCP
 3. SSHs into the server, stops the old container, runs the new one

-Credentials are stored in GitHub Secrets — never in the code.
+### Backup workflow
+Runs automatically every 12 hours via cron:

+1. SSHs into the EC2
+2. Dumps MongoDB with `mongodump`
+3. Compresses into a timestamped tarball
+4. Uploads to S3 via IAM role, no credentials stored anywhere

+Can also be triggered manually from the Actions tab.

 ## Run locally